Curriculum

 Extra-Curricular Opportunities

-Senior school students will have access to a variety of sporting clinics and interschool sports opportunities.
-All Grade 5/6 students will participate in interschool sports, with the option to compete at a district level or take part in a friendly gala day competition.
+All students will also compete/participate in Winter interschool sports competitions.
+Students will have the option to compete at a district level or take part in a friendly gala day competition.

 Specialist